ziyoung/better-wilcom-docs/wilcom-docs/Production/convert/Open_machine_files.md

 | Stops        | Stop codes are interpreted as ‘Explicit Stop’ commands.
 The machine stops stitching.                                                                                                                                                                   |
 | Custom       | Lets you map thread colors to every stop code in the file.
 This means you can color code machine files which do not contain needle addressing information.
 [See Reassigning colors to machine files for details.](Reassigning_colors_to_machine_files) |

-8Toggle the Automatic Connectors checkbox as required.
+8. Toggle the Automatic Connectors checkbox as required.

 | Option | Function                                                                                                                                                    |
 | ------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | On     | Open appropriate designs with automatic connectors without having to use object/outline recognition.                                                        |
 | Off    | Open designs with connectors recognized as manual objects.
 This avoids stitch editing problems caused by automatic connectors – recommended for open fills. |

-9Check the status of your embroidery machine.
+9. Check the status of your embroidery machine.
 Then select the correct setting – Speed1 or Speed2 – from the list (if available).

 On some Barudan machines there is a speed switch.
 Depending on its position, fast is assigned as either Speed1 or Speed2.
 For example, if you select Speed1, each fast speed function will be translated into a Speed1 command.

 ![OpenOptionsBarudan.png](assets/OpenOptionsBarudan.png)

-10Click Advanced to set advanced recognition options.
+10. Click Advanced to set advanced recognition options.

-11Click OK and then Open.
+11. Click OK and then Open.

 If you have ticked the Objects/Outlines checkbox, the design is processed and converted to embroidery objects with fill or outline stitch [properties](../../glossary/glossary) as well as general and connector properties.
 If an object is not recognized, it becomes a [manual object](../../glossary/glossary) with general and connector properties only.